Second trip to Phnom Penh, Cambodia

 In May of 2003 I traveled back to Phnom Penh, Cambodia to continue some work I had started there in January.
 The trip was two weeks long, affording opportunities to visit the genocide museum and the killing fields, as well as the ruins of Angkor.

-wat phnom. “phnom” means “hill” in khmer, so this is the temple on the hill.
+wat phnom: 'phnom' means 'hill' in khmer, so this is the temple on the hill.

 shrine outside of wat phnom

-another view of the the temple on wat phnom
+view of the temple wat phnom

 monkeys in tree